Certificate III in Horse Husbandry

 Prerequisites

-Year 10 or equivalent, however many students have completed year 12.
-Experience with horses and sound riding ability is required.
+Year 10 or equivalent.
+Some students may benefit from completion of Year 12.
+Experience with horses and sound riding ability is required and must be demonstrated during the application process.

 Course components